 MLA Statement on Academic Freedom (2009)

 Despite a long history of the defense of academic freedom, each generation of scholars faces new challenges to its protection.
-The increasing number of contingent faculty members without the protection of tenure; political pressure on curriculum, faculty appointments, and policy; intrusive processes of standardization and accreditation; erosion of traditional faculty governance structures; and the impact of economic challenges on our institutions are among the new concerns that threaten academic freedom.
+The increasing number of contingent faculty members without the protection of tenure; political pressure on curriculum, faculty appointments, and policy; intrusive processes of standardization and accreditation; erosion of traditional faculty governance structures; the impact of economic challenges on our institutions; and legislative efforts to restrict faculty members from taking positions on issues in the public sphere are among the new concerns that threaten academic freedom.

 The central statement of academic freedom is the “1940 Statement of Principles on Academic Freedom and Tenure” created by the American Association of University Professors (AAUP) and the Association of American Colleges and Universities.
 This statement has been revisited and reaffirmed over the years.
 Between 1941 and 2006 more than two hundred organizations in higher education signed the 1940 statement.
 The Modern Language Association endorsed it in 1962 and has a long activist record of supporting the principles of the 1940 statement.
 The MLA reaffirms its 1962 signature of this document.